 Patients treated with FXa inhibitor therapy have underlying disease states that predispose them to thromboembolic events.
 Reversing FXa inhibitor therapy exposes patients to the thrombotic risk of their underlying disease.
 To reduce the risk of thrombosis, resume anticoagulant therapy as soon as medically appropriate following treatment with ANDEXXA.

 Dosage Forms And Strengths

-ANDEXXA is available as a lyophilized powder in single-use vials of 100 mg of coagulation factor Xa (recombinant), inactivated-zhzo.
+ANDEXXA is available as a white to off-white lyophilized powder in single-use vials of 200 mg of coagulation factor Xa (recombinant), inactivated-zhzo.